Computer font

 A computer font is implemented as a digital data file containing a set of graphically related glyphs.
 A computer font is designed and created using a font editor.
 A computer font specifically designed for the computer screen, and not for printing, is a screen font.

-In the terminology of movable metal type, a font is a set of pieces of movable type in a specific typeface, size, width, weight, slope, etc. (for example, Gill Sans bold 12 point or Century Expanded 14 point), and a typeface refers to the collection of related fonts across styles and sizes (for example, all the varieties of Gill Sans).
+In the terminology of movable metal type, a typeface is a set of characters that share common design features across styles and sizes (for example, all the varieties of Gill Sans), while a font is a set of pieces of movable type in a specific typeface, size, width, weight, slope, etc. (for example, Gill Sans bold 12 point).
 In HTML, CSS, and related technologies, the font family attribute refers to the digital equivalent of a typeface.
-Since the 1990s, many people use the word font as a synonym for typeface.
+Since the 1990s, many people outside the printing industry have used the word font as a synonym for typeface.

 There are three basic kinds of computer font file data formats: